02042007-WX/computing-work/README.md

 That was not him.
 No way.

-He left the dark room, his face covered with the familiar red liquid as he gave a creepy cackle of laughter.
+He sauntered out of the dark room, his face covered with the familiar red liquid as he gave a creepy cackle of laughter.
 The girl laid on the bed like a limp doll having all her stuffings wrenched out of her body, her lengs bent in an awkward angle.
 Her eye sockets hollow, her bare body having multiple vicious cuts, some of her fingers disconnected from a body as if a mighty beast has effortlessly torn them off like a measley twig.